TheBeeArr/beearr-tiles-and-tools/README.md

 ## TileZed - Fence Tool ![Fence Tool](https://github.com/TheBeeArr/beearr-tiles-and-tools/blob/4cd04d6f7bad494a38c857c2211bc81479ac845f/Images/2023-03-08%2023_41_36-Window.png)

 ### Expanded Tiles:
-Pertominus#5743 gave me a great deal of inspiration when he posted his personal 'tool-fence-data.lua.
+Pertominus#5743 gave me a great deal of inspiration when he shared his personal 'tool-fence-data.lua'.
 I have greatly expanded upon that list of fences to include all fences, both vanilla and modded (excluding the broken pieces.)
 As well as other non-fence tiles which work well with the tool, such as power lines, HVAC tiles, vines, etc.

 ![1](https://github.com/TheBeeArr/beearr-tiles-and-tools/blob/5f94445780a14faea8999411e613b5a15c5ce641/Images/2023-03-08%2023_55_27-Window.png)